Nicolaad/tdt4140/README.md

 #### Viritual enviroment
 The viritual enviroment makes sure that your python enviroment is not changed based on other projects, and reduces errors in setup.

 First of all, make sure you have Python XXX installed, and cloned the repository.
-Open up the terminal (for mac/linux, use powershell for windows) navigate to the repository, then follow these commangds:
+Open up the terminal (for mac/linux, use powershell for windows) navigate to the repository, then follow these commands:
-First navigate into the backend folder with `cd backend` Then create the python viritual enviroment with `python3.8 -m venv env` You shpuld now have (env) visible in your terminal.
+First navigate into the backend folder with `cd backend` Then create the python viritual enviroment with `python3.8 -m venv env` You should now have (env) visible in your terminal.
 If you close the terminal window, do the activate steps below to reinstantiate the enviroment.